Introduction: Linkit ONE Setup Guide for Windows

 Step 5: Upload the Code!

-Open the blink sketch under File > Examples > Basics > Blink.
+Launch the Arduino IDE and open the blink sketch under File > Examples > Basics > Blink.
 Compile the code using Ctrl+R. Then go to Tools > Port and select the COM port number which corresponds to the MTK USB Debug Port.
+Make sure that the board selected is the LinkIt ONE.
 Then hit upload (Ctrl+U)!